Gerry Meehan: Retirement

 After completing his undergraduate degree from Canisius College in Buffalo, Meehan graduated from the University at Buffalo School of Law in 1982.
-He practiced sports, corporate, and immigration law with the firm Cohen, Swados, Wright, Hanifin, Bradford and Brett, including working on player contracts with Scotty Bowman, then the Sabres' coach and general manager.
+He practiced sports, corporate law, and immigration law with the firm Cohen, Swados, Wright, Hanifin, Bradford and Brett, including working on player contracts with Scotty Bowman, then the Sabres' coach and general manager.
 Meehan had joined the firm hoping to work with the Sabres.

 General manager and VP

 In 1984, the team made Meehan the first former Sabre to serve in a front-office position, as assistant general manager under Bowman.
 During the 1986–87 season, Bowman stepped down, and Meehan was promoted to general manager.
 With the departures of Bowman and superstar Gilbert Perreault, the Sabres finished the season in last place overall that year, but rebounded the next year as NHL's most improved team, with a record of 37–32–11 – and 21 points higher in the standings.

 Meehan's years as a general manager were marked by the addition of a number of top-caliber players, including No. 1 draft pick Pierre Turgeon, Soviet defector Alex Mogilny, Dale Hawerchuk, Pat LaFontaine, and Dominik Hašek.
 In 1993, Meehan was named the executive vice president of sports operations, taking a more active role in the organization's business and legal affairs.